-All vendors will be required to participate in the Market Token Program and accept Red General Purpose Tokens.
-Vendors selling eligible products will be required to accept Orange and Yellow Link Tokens.
-Vendors are required to sign the Market Token Agreement Form in order to receive approval to sell at the Springfield Winter Farmers Market.
+All vendors will be required to participate in the Market Token Program and accept the Credit/Debit Tokens.
+All vendors selling eligible products will be required to accept Orange Tokens and the Link Up Illinois Paper Currency.
+Vendors are required to sign the Market Token Agreement Form in order to receive approval to sell at the Old Capitol Farmers Market.

 Samples are allowed and encouraged.
 However, before sampling, please be sure that you are familiar with and abide by any and all Public Health regulations regarding food sampling.
 Vendors must maintain their own temporary handwashing station if they plan to slice, cut, or prepare food on-site (as required by IDPH).
 Please call the Sangamon County Department of Public Health, Environmental Health Division at 217-535-3145 for details on sampling and handwashing station regulations.